sommergis/grassgisutils/README.md

 # grassgisutils
-Utility for a better pythonic feeling of GRASS GIS
+Utility for a more pythonic feeling of GRASS GIS